 What business is Duda best for?

-Duda is ideal for small businesses looking to create a dynamic and personalized web presence in a short space of time.
+Duda is a good website builder for artists and ideal for small businesses looking to create a dynamic and personalized web presence in a short space of time.
 It offers simple functionality that is best suited to digital publishers, agencies, freelancers, SaaS platforms and hosting companies.

 Duda’s fully responsive platform has a wonderfully simple drag-and-drop functionality that allows users to get websites up and running with speed and ease.
 So, there is no need for an in-house web designer.
 That being said, Duda is also very popular among web designers who need to build multiple sites for clients in a short space of time.